tylerneylon/pumba/parse7.lua.md

 TODO: Clean up the placement/expression of this future work item:
 TODO Add a way to inspect the mode name at each mode level in the rules stack.

+TODO Turn off whitespace prefixes in `str` mode.

+### Plan for future global grammar

+In writing this out, I realized that the initial global rule set makes the most sense as something small.
+In particular, parsing of rules belongs in a mode, and by default, we won't be in that mode.
+As an example of why this makes sense, the current rule setup may see an isolated rule without an introductory `>` phrase, and still parse that rule.
+That's bad behavior.
+It also feels cleaner if the global rule set is extremely small to begin with.

+Eventually, it would be nice to allow till-newline comments in grammar specs.

+TODO Be able to correctly handle mistakes in `str` mode such as the source
+     ending with a single backslash.

 ## Reference points